particle-iot/docs/src/content/archives/installing-dfu-util.md

 ```

-You may need to restart after this step.
+You need to unplug and replug your device after this.

 ### Using dfu-util